wmutschl/timeshift-autosnap-apt/README.md

 ## Ideas and contributions
 - [x] Ask to be included into official Timeshift package, [status pending](https://github.com/teejee2008/timeshift/issues/595).
-- [x] Copy /boot and /boot/efi to filesystem for better control option when restoring (tested on Pop!_OS)
+- [x] rsync /boot and /boot/efi to filesystem for more flexibility when restoring failed kernel updates (tested on Ubuntu 20.04 and Pop!_OS 20.04)
-- [x] Check and adapt [grub-btrfs](https://github.com/Antynea/grub-btrfs) for compatibility with Debian-based systems and this script (test on Ubuntu) to automatically create menu entries into grub.
+- [x] Check and adapt [grub-btrfs](https://github.com/Antynea/grub-btrfs) for compatibility with Debian-based systems to automatically create menu entries into grub (tested on Ubuntu 20.04).

-**All new ideas and contributors are welcomed, just open an issue for that!**
+**All new ideas and contributors are much appreciated and welcome, just open an issue for that!**